Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   ![lzTab-onlineLZs](./media/clip_image037-3-singlesubscription.jpg)

 - Finally, you can **select** from a set of **recommended Azure policies** which ones you want to apply to secure and govern your Landing Zones.
-All Enterprise Scale's Azure Policies are enabled by default (recommended) but are fully customizable.
+All landing zone Azure Policies are enabled by default (recommended) but are fully customizable.
-- **Please note:** Enterprise Scale Azure Policies can be assigned at any time.
+- **Please note:** Landing zone Azure Policies can be assigned at any time.

   Any Azure Policies you selected will be assigned to the [Landing Zones Management Group](./How-Enterprise-Scale-Works#enterprise-scale-management-group-structure) under the root of your Enterprise Scale Management Group hierarchy.
-See [Enterprise Scale Azure's Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) for further details on the configurable set of Azure Policies.
+See [landing zone Azure's Policies](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md) for further details on the configurable set of Azure Policies.

-  As part of the policies that you can assign to your landing zones, the Enterprise-Scale Landing Zones deployment experience will allow you to protect your landing zones with a DDoS Standard plan.
+  As part of the policies that you can assign to your landing zones, the Azure landing zone portal accelerator experience will allow you to protect your landing zones with a DDoS Standard plan.
 For connected Landing Zones (*Corp* Landing Zones), you will have the option to prevent usage of public endpoints for Azure PaaS services as well as ensure that private endpoints to Azure PaaS services are integrated with Azure Private DNS Zones.

   **In this tutorial, all recommended Azure Policies are enabled.**